A New Method to Simulate Dark Matter-Baryon Interactions and Application to an Isolated Disk Galaxy: Method

 This can be understood as representing the dark matter by $N_\chi$ ``macroparticles'', each having a mass $M_i$, position $\vec{x}_i$, smoothing length $h_i$, and velocity $\vec{v}_i$.

 The second approximation is that the gas is represented by a thermalized softened $N$-body component.
-By this, we mean that the gas is decomposed into macroparticles like dark matter, but each macroparticle has a bulk velocity and internal energy describing the local velocity distribution, which is taken to be Maxwell-Boltzmann at all times.
-Therefore, the gas is represented by the approximate \DF{}
+By this, we mean that the gas is decomposed into macroparticles like dark matter, but each macroparticle has a bulk velocity and internal energy describing the velocity distribution, which is locally Maxwell-Boltzmann at all times.
+Therefore, the gas is represented by the approximate \DF{}\footnote{ We note that this form of the baryon \DF{} is valid for any hydrodynamic solver.
+By computing the moments of the baryon--baryon Boltzmann equation for this \DF{}, one can derive the fluid equations for standard smoothed particle hydrodynamics \citep[e.g.,][]{Monaghan1992}.
+More modern solvers, such as the moving Voronoi mesh of AREPO \citep{Springel2010} or the meshless methods of GIZMO \citep{Hopkins2015-GIZMO}, generally assume more sophisticated geometries for the discretization of the gas.
+However, in these simulations the resulting particle distribution is then taken to have the form of \Eqn\ref{eq:macroparticle-DF_B} for other applications, such as solving gravity, and so we take this form for solving interactions with dark matter.}

 where $\mathcal{G}$ is the probability density function of a three-dimensional isotropic Gaussian---i.e., the Maxwell-Boltzmann distribution.
-In simulation, then, the gas is represented by $N_B$ macroparticles, each having a mass $M_j$, position $\vec{x}_j$, smoothing length $h_j$, bulk velocity $\vec{V}_j$, temperature $T_j$, and mean molecular weight $\mu_j$.
+In simulation, the gas is represented by $N_B$ macroparticles, each having a mass $M_j$, position $\vec{x}_j$, smoothing length $h_j$, bulk velocity $\vec{V}_j$, and temperature $T_j$.
+Gas macroparticles can also consist of different species of particles; we approximate the dark matter as having equal cross section with all species, so all that matters is the mean molecular weight, $\mu_j$.

-We note that the form of the baryon \DF{} given in \Eqn\ref{eq:macroparticle-DF_B} is valid regardless of the choice of hydrodynamic solver.
-By computing the moments of the Boltzmann equation for exactly this \DF{}, one can derive the fluid equations for standard smoothed particle hydrodynamics \citep[e.g.,][]{Monaghan1992}.
-More modern solvers, such as the moving Voronoi mesh of AREPO \citep{Springel2010} or the meshless methods of GIZMO \citep{Hopkins2015-GIZMO}, generally assume sophisticated geometries for discretizing the gas.
-However, in these simulations the resulting particle distribution is then taken to have the form of \Eqn\ref{eq:macroparticle-DF_B} for other applications, such as solving gravity, and so we take this form for solving interactions with dark matter.

 The macroparticle \DF{}s for dark matter and gas have a similar form.
 For brevity, we introduce the following notation:

 where $n_i$ is a number density and $\nu_i$ is a probability density function for the velocities, equal to either a Dirac delta (for dark matter) or a Maxwell-Boltzmann distribution (for gas).